 “You are a freelance bounty hunter searching for typos in a spaghetti western world populated entirely by words.
 In this third-person 3D action shooter/word-game, you must hunt down misspelled words to collect their lucrative bounties.”

-You can not learn something from shooter games?
-Pfffft, think again!
+You cannot learn something from shooter games?
+Think again!
 This marvelous jam entry will prove you wrong.
 In “Tumbleweed Typo Hunter”, you will be the hero of three western towns.
 All inhabitants are words, but some of them are wrongly spelled.
 Gasp!
 As you are not only the local hero, but also a bounty hunter, you will have to shoot those typos down.

 Between three to five words are misspelled in each level, also the number of citizens rises with each new town.
 That does it make slightly more difficult to find each mistake in there, as the words of course wander around or hide inside the buildings.
 Some exploration and investigation work has to be done, and when you then attack them with your lucky colt, you better watch your back: They will fight back!